We are open from Monday to Saturday, from 12:00 PM to 8:00 PM. Sundays we are closed and only tattoo by appointment.

 How much do you charge for tattoos?

 How we price a tattoo depends on a lot of factors.
-Our shop minimum is $60 and we charge $150 per hour for anything that is going to take longer than half an hour.
+Every artist charges different amounts and some do hourly, some do flat day rates.
+Our lowest minimum is $100, and our hourly ranges from $120 to $200 depending on the artist.
 On very small tattoos we may be able to flat quote a piece, but it depends on the individual artist and the nature of the tattoo.
 Most of the time we’re going to want to do an hourly rate and just time the sessions as there are a lot of variables that can affect how long a tattoo takes.
 We can give you a ballpark estimate on how long something might take based on our personal experience, but it’s not a set in stone quote and is only for the purpose of giving a general idea of how much something might cost.
 There are a lot of things we consider when quoting for a tattoo, including the size and difficulty of the piece, whether it’s color or black and grey, the area of the body it’s going on, and how healthy a person’s skin is.
 Because there is so much to consider when estimating the price of a tattoo, we prefer to do estimates in person so that we can see the area to be tattooed and try to visualize what it might take to complete the project in question.

 Do you ever do offer discounts for tattoos on special days, like Friday the 13th?